iobroker-community-adapters/ioBroker.worx/docs/en/README.md

     -   `friday.time_0.workTime`: Working time in minutes (180 min = 3h) e.g. 30 = Endzeit 09:30 (Change value without delay) (changeable)
     -   `friday.time_0.enabled_time`: Activate or deactivate time.
 When deactivated, the timeslot is deleted (set without delay) (can be changed)
     -   `friday.time_0.zones`: Which zones should be approached, e.g. Example [1,2,3] (set without delay) (can be changed)
-    -   `calJson_sendto`: If all data points are set then set this button to true (with a delay of 1.1).
+    -   `calJson_sendto`: If all States are set then set this button to true (with a delay of 1.1).
 The mower will now mow for 30 minutes! (changeable)
     -   `calJson_tosend`: This JSON is automatically filled and then sent to Mqtt.
 Of course you can also create it yourself. (changeable)
     -   `add_timeslot`: An additional timeslot is added.
 Unused timeslots are removed after a restart. (changeable)